 Facebook has been utilizing an emergency communications tool that helps friends know if each other is safe during disasters.
 Having experienced some disasters myself (albeit minor ones), I can see where this can come in very handy indeed.
 I’ll go into more detail on Facebook’s disaster tool in a moment, but first, join me as I flash back about ten years ago.

 So there I was, living in the Philippines.
 One day, we got a pretty nasty tropical storm in the area in which I was living.
 I was quite a ways south of Manila (the capitol), where cities cease to exist and there’s a whole lot of nothing (except rice fields.
 There’s a lot of rice fields).

 Earlier that day, I had traveled up to the nearest town to do some much needed shopping and intended to hit up an internet café whilst there so as to let my family know I’m still alive (I would only email them once a week).

-Before I could get to the internet café, however, the storm blew in and I took shelter in the home of some friends.
+Worse still, there was no Internet to be found.
+That’s right, the storm broke the Internet.
 At this point, there was nothing I could do to contact my family.
 Fortunately, the storm wasn’t hurricane-strength, so chances are they wouldn’t even know I’d been hit by a storm and suspect a problem.

 But what if it had been something more severe?
 I didn’t have any way to keep up to date on the news of what was happening or where the best place to go was.
 Most importantly, how would my family know I was OK?

 Well, I was OK, and the next day I was able to replace a place with email, and all was well.
 This was before the days of smart phones and Facebook (more or less), but since then, technology has increased in such a way that social media had become an effective way of making sure family and friends are safe during disasters.

 When the world turns on us and unleashes disasters on its surface, lots and lots of people turn to Facebook for answers.
 People want to know if their family and friends are affected, and if they’re OK.
 Noticing this trend, the good folks at